Harithdn/Tracktern/README.md

-# 🎯 Internship Tracker — Android App
+# 🎯 Tracktern — Android App

 A production-quality Android application for tracking internship and job applications, built with modern Android development practices.